khalid-naami/khalid-naami.github.io/blog/2026-04-28-dashboard-options-implied-probabilities-market-moves.md

 slug: dashboard-options-implied-probabilities-market-moves
 ---

-# Implied Probabilities Analysis: Quantifying Market Expectations and Expected Moves
+# Implied Probabilities: Quantifying Market Expectations

 Every time an option is bought or sold, a prediction is made.
 The market, through the mechanism of price, is constantly "betting" on the probability of future price levels.
 Within **Dashboard Options**, the **Implied Probabilities Analysis** tool decodes these prices to provide a clear, mathematical view of exactly what the market expects.